 Scoping for Schedule 1 surveys

 It is highly unlikely that a licence will be required when undertaking a normal survey of breeding birds where you might accidentally disturb a Schedule 1 species which you did not know was there.
 However, where the sole intent is to survey for Schedule 1 species and you have a reasonable expectation that a breeding Schedule 1 species will be encountered, for example through desk study records or sites with habitats and/or features that may be suitable for breeding Schedule 1 species (e.g. bare ground and standing water which might support little ringed plover.
+BTO Data Reports lists all the bird species present at your site and also highlights evidence for species of conservation importance, and those of statutory importance like Schedule 1 species.
 In these cases it will be necessary to consult with the relevant Statutory Nature Conservation Organisation about the requirements or otherwise for a licence.

 Furthermore, consideration should be given to any requirements for specific surveys of schedule 1 species (over and above a standard breeding bird survey).
 Occasions when species specific surveys may be required include;